-Students who have life experiences which appear to fulfill a required course in the typical curriculum plan may seek credit for prior learning.
+Students who have a combination of prior coursework or life experiences which appear to fulfill a required course in the typical curriculum plan may seek Credit for Prior Learning.
 It is the student's responsibility to provide supporting evidence which may include, but is not limited to portfolio, narrative, syllabi, course outlines, resume' or curriculum vita.
 If credit for prior learning is granted, the student is excused from taking the course.
 Credit for the equivalent course will appear as Prior Learning (PL) on the transcript.

-Students should contact their Academic Advisor for further details and eligibility requirements.
-A fee is charged for evaluation of credit for prior learning.
+Students should contact an Academic Advisor for further details and eligibility requirements.
+A fee is charged for evaluation of Credit for Prior Learning.